 There are a couple of techniques you can use to avoid overheating your rim.
 You can descend faster and brake less.
 Less heat builds up this way.
 Another trick is to brake hard and slow way down then let off the brakes for a while while you speed back up.
 This gives your rims a chance to cool.
 You can also try alternating between using the front and rear brakes.

 If you believe your rims are beginning to overheat, you can stop mid-descent and let them cool down for a few minutes before continuing on.
 I do this occasionally while touring.
 You can also use disc brakes.
 This way, you don’t have to worry about rim damage from overheating.
-Keep in mind that disc brakes can overheat too.
+Keep in mind that disc brake wheels can overheat too.

 Cracked rims can also be a safety issue, regardless of the material.
 It’s never safe to ride a cracked rim.
 Cracked rims can fail catastrophically at any time, causing you to crash.